Sell your property before the Capital Gains tax hits?

 You don’t know where to look?
 Then let’s go over it.

 Since 1995, every property owner is obliged to fill out a property value declaration every five years.
 Some Municipalities have done this for their residents automatically, but most have not.
 Learn all about it in this blog and check with your municipality.

 You pay 0.25% property tax over the declared value, so if you know how much tax you pay, it’s easy to calculate the registered value in the Municipality.

 Until now, many property owners have paid very little property tax because of outdated values.
 Also, real estate developers have never paid a dime into the property tax system as they have always registered low values and transferred the corporation that owned the property to the buyer.

 The big change will be that in the near future, the municipalities will receive more funds to be used for infrastructure.

 Until now, it has always made a lot of sense to keep the registered value of your properties as low as possible.
 Nobody likes to pay taxes.
-But does it still make sense on property that you own as an investment?
-You’ll just have to calculate it to take a decision
+But does it still make sense on a property that you own as an investment?
+You’ll just have to calculate it to make a decision

 Let’s calculate hypothetically.

 My property has a registered value in the Municipality for ¢100,000.
 I am paying 0.25% property tax per year.
 This amounts to ¢250.00 annually.

 I am selling my property at market value one year later at ¢1,000,000.
 At this point, I have to pay 2.25% capital gains tax, which amounts to ¢22,500.00